NEONScience/NEON-geolocation/geoNEON/README.md

 To append geolocation data from the NEON API to an existing data table from an OS data product, use `getLocByName()`.
 Here, `data` is an OS data table, and `'namedLocation'` is the name of the column in the table where NEON named locations can be found (it's `namedLocation` for nearly all OS data products).

+If location data have been updated in the database more recently than the data were published, the function will notify you that there were mismatches between the data file and the API, and the location data returned by the function will match the most recent values in the database.

 ```
 data.plusSpatial <- getLocByName(data, 'namedLocation')
 ```

 To get geolocation data from the NEON API for each of the locations in a data table, without merging the geolocation data into the original table, use the `locOnly=T` option.
 If your data include many repetitions of the same locations, this will be faster.
+It will not carry out the check described above, so it will not warn you if locations have been updated.

 ```
 spatialOnly <- getLocByName(data, 'namedLocation', locOnly=T)